loganihrishi/Empathetic-Communication/README.md

 To deploy this solution, please follow the steps laid out in the [Deployment Guide](./docs/deploymentGuide.md)

+## Optional Bedrock Guardrails

+This system includes optional support for AWS Bedrock Guardrails as an additional layer of content protection.
+By default, the system uses system prompt protection, but you can optionally enable Bedrock Guardrails for enhanced content filtering.

+For complete setup instructions, see [Bedrock Guardrails Configuration](./BEDROCK_GUARDRAILS.md)

 ## User Guide

 Please refer to the [Web App User Guide](./docs/userGuide.md) for instructions on navigating the web app interface.